prakhead/Zoolander2/README.md

 * To get the latest version of these files: `cd ~/Zoolander2 && git pull`

 ## Monitoring system
-I have thown together a tmux script that should show some different indicators of system activity: `bash ./load_monitor.sh`
+I have thown together a tmux script that should show some different indicators of system activity: `sudo  ./load_monitor.sh && sudo tmux attach`